Free Command in Linux

 Showing the Column Totals

 -t option.
-This will give you a sum of the memory and swap in the total, used and free columns.
+This gives you a sum of the memory and swap in the total, used and free columns.

 free -h -t